Twitter's "anti-Facebook" IPO tactics win over some investors

 "It's the anti-Facebook" said a second fund manager, who also spoke on condition of anonymity and is planning on meeting with management later this week.

-Investor interest is expected to build as the roadshow proceeds.
-After stops in Boston, Chicago, San Francisco, Los Angeles and Denver, the roadshow ends in New York next week with pricing scheduled for November 6 and trading on the New York Stock Exchange to commence a day later under the ticker symbol "TWTR."
+Twitter will hold its first large investor lunch in New York on Wednesday, and investor interest is expected to build as the roadshow proceeds.
+After stops in Boston, Chicago, San Francisco, Los Angeles and Denver, the roadshow ends in New York next week with pricing scheduled for Nov.
+6 and trading on the New York Stock Exchange to commence a day later under the ticker symbol "TWTR."

 The company founders "are gazillionaires already.
 I think they're not going to want to spend the year after the IPO dominated by the argument about 'why we the IPO,'" the second fund manager said.
 "Life is short."